-Here is a list of books you can use for additional training hours or just to read or watch.
+Here is a list of books you can use for additional training hours or just to read.

 If you know of any books you would like to see included on these lists that others might enjoy/appreciate, please let your supervisor or the Director of Training know and we will update the list.

 For training hours – you can use up to TWO books and/or movies per fiscal year towards your required hours.

-To use these books/movies towards your training hours, you must read/watch your selection and write a two to three paragraphs description of each book/movie.
+To use these books towards your training hours, you must read your selection and write a two to three paragraph description of each book.
 You must then add your description in the notes section of your training log in Optima.